plabayo/rama/docs/book/src/faq.md

-For custom code, compose the usual async Rama services, then use `Runtime::service`, `Runtime::stream`, or `Runtime::io` at the synchronous boundary.
+For custom code, compose the usual async Rama services, then use `Runtime::service`, `Runtime::stream`, or `Runtime::io` at the synchronous boundary. `Runtime::service` preserves your service type and clones it per call;
+pass an `Arc` yourself when calls should share a non-`Clone` service.
 The runtime owns a dedicated thread and remains alive through its derived wrappers.
 Blocking operations should not be called from a Tokio async context; use the async API there or move the blocking call to a blocking thread.

 ## Can I use rama with an async runtime other than Tokio?